timgoud/terraform-provider-zabbix/README.md

 ### Template linking

-Template link is used as a way to track template items and triggers.
-Template link must contain all the id ofs your local items and triggers otherwise they will be delete during the next apply.
+Template linking is used as a way to track template items and triggers in an authoritative way.
+A template link resource must contain all the ids of your local items and triggers otherwise they will be deleted during the next apply.

 * If you use the template link resource to track template depencencies you should pay attention to always have you local item and trigger declared inside otherwise they will be delete and create in loop.
-* If you have template dependencies you should use the `template_id` value of the `zabbix_template_link` resource to link the children templates to the parent else the child template could be updated before parent item or trigger which lead to error
+* If you have template dependencies you should use the `template_id` value of the `zabbix_template_link` resource to link the children templates to the parent else the child template could be updated before parent item or trigger which lead to errors like `Error: Expected to delete 2 trigger and 1 were delete`.

 Examples
 --------